 Free train travel for those fleeing domestic abuse

 Alongside other train companies in support of Women's Aid, we are extending free train travel for survivors of domestic abuse.

-Between 9 April and 15 November 2020, train operators across the UK including Avanti West Coast, provided free tickets to 836 people including 210 children through the Rail to refuge scheme (on average, 3.9 people every day).
+In 2020, train operators across the UK including Avanti West Coast, provided free tickets to 836 people including 210 children through the Rail to refuge scheme (on average, 3.9 people every day).
 And, we continue to offer this service today, to survivors of domestic abuse.

 Charities are bracing themselves for a surge in people fleeing abusive relationships when restrictions are lifted.
 The extension will help hundreds more people to take the train, for free, to reach a safe refuge.

 Rail to refuge is a joint initiative between rail companies and Women’s Aid in which train operators cover the cost of train tickets for women, men and children travelling to refuge accommodation.